core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 The GET method is used by CoOL clients to retrieve the entire contents of a datastore.
 Implementation of this function is optional and dependent of the capability of the CoOL server to transfer a relatively large response.

 To retrieve all instantiated data nodes of a datastore resource, a CoOL client sends a CoAP GET request to the URI of the targeted datastore.
 If the request is accepted by the CoOL server, a 2.05 (Content) response code is returned.
 The payload of the GET response MUST carry a CBOR array containing the contents of the targeted datastore.
 The CBOR array MUST contain a list of pairs of delta and associated value.
 A delta represents the difference between the current SID and the SID of the previous pair within the CBOR array.
-Each value is encoded using the rules defined by  [I-D.veillette-core-yang-cbor-mapping].
+Each value is encoded using the rules defined by  {{-yang-mapping}}.

 If the request is rejected by the CoOL server, a 5.01 Not implemented or 4.13 Request Entity Too Large response code is returned.